ArtDev-HE/ai-ticket-management-system/docs/system_sync_ref.md

 - Dev environment: Frontend on port 3001 (recommended), backend on 3000.
 API baseURL configured in `frontend/src/services/api.ts`.
 - Dev auth shim: `POST /api/auth/dev-login` returns a static dev token for local development flows.
 - AI mock: deterministic mock located in `frontend/src/services/ai.ts` (generates text + visualization descriptors).
+- Chat export/import: server-side HMAC signing is implemented in `src/routes/chat.js`.
+The frontend export routine requests a signature for the exported payload and, when received, embeds the signed JSON payload as a single-line JSON block inside the exported Markdown file between the HTML comment markers:
+- <!--CHAT_EXPORT_JSON_START ...
+CHAT_EXPORT_JSON_END-->
+- The import flow extracts this embedded JSON and POSTs it to `/api/chat/import` where the server verifies the HMAC and ownership (the importing user must match the payload.employeeId).
+If verification fails the import is rejected.
 - Visualization system:
   - `frontend/src/config/VisualizationRegistry.ts` maps visualization keys to templates (label, requiredFields, component reference).
   - `frontend/src/utils/visualizationValidator.ts` validates descriptor data against template.requiredFields.